Wraethh/github-inspector/README.md

 This web app lets you search for GitHub users with a bit more style than usual.

-This was done for a school project, but I took it further just for fun !
+This was done for a school project, but I took it further just for fun by adding animations and style, and making it fully responsive !

 ## 🛠️ Stack
 - React